-This criterion is fairly and consistently applied to each prospective resident that applies to rent an apartment.
+This criterion is fairly and consistently applied to each prospective resident that applies to rent any property.

 The term “occupant(s)” in these criteria means the person or persons that are authorized occupants under the lease.
 Please also note that Pioneer Property Management has established these criteria as a way of ensuring that each resident and occupant has the same opportunity to enjoy their home and the amenities that the community may provide.

 We maintain a strict policy of confidentiality and privacy for our applicants and residents.
 We do not discuss information on applications with anyone other than the applicant.
 In addition, we do not discuss individual credit reports with an applicant.
-If you would like to discuss or dispute anything in your credit report, you will need to contact Rental Services Incorporated (RSI).
-Upon your request, we will provide you with the contact information for RSI.wed.
+If you would like to discuss or dispute anything in your credit report, you will need to submit a written request to ‘info@RentMeDenver.com’ to initiate the process.